Vonng/pigsty/docs/r-sop.md

 # The more commonly used, safe reset command, re-install monitoring and re-registration will not affect the service
 . /pgsql.yml -l pg-test -t=monitor  # Redeploy monitoring
 . /pgsql.yml -l pg-test -t=register # Re-register the service to the infrastructure (Nginx, Prometheus, Grafana, CMDB...)
-. /nodes.yml -l pg-test -t=consul -e consul_clean=clean # Reset DCS Agent in maintenance mode
+. /nodes.yml -l pg-test -t=consul -e dcs_clean=clean # Reset DCS Agent in maintenance mode
 =======
 # The more commonly used, safe reset command, re-install monitor and re-registration will not affect the service
 . /pgsql.yml -l pg-test -t=monitor  # Redeploy monitor